funaction/marxan.toolbox/README.md

 # <img src = "/logo/planning.png" width = 128> marxan.toolbox
+## Work in progress<br>
 utiliy functions to perform conservation planning using the software [Marxan](https://marxansolutions.org/) from the R environment.
-The package is well suit for planning exercises on sea, land and freshwater systems. the package was developed with a mindset of conservation planning of freshwater biodiversity.
+The package is designed and intented for conservation planning exercises on freshwater systems.
 Therefore, the package includes methods for:
 1. obtaining a Digital Elevation Model DEM for the extent of interest
 2. extraction of the associated river network